krithikaSai/cloud-labs/aws/05-simple-project-with-ec2-and-rds/notes.md

-# AWS Mini Project: Creating a simple flask notes application, using Ubuntu EC2 instance and RDS backend
+# AWS Mini Project: Creating a simple Flask Notes Application, using Ubuntu EC2 instance and RDS backend

 ### Objective
-Creating a notes app in which users can register and log in, and create, read, update and delete notes.
+Creating a notes app in which users can register and log in, and use it to create, read, update and delete notes.

 ## Step 1: Launch an EC2 Ubuntu Instance